 Black Friday 2019: All the best PC gaming deals

-Your deals herald is back for more Black Friday fun times this morning, because man alive are these Black Friday PC gaming deals coming in thick and fast.
-Yes, Black Friday isn’t technically until November 29th this year, but that hasn’t stopped all and sundry from unleashing their Black Friday deals several days early.
+T’was the night before Black Friday and all through the house, not a turkey was stirring, because trust me, this is a deals-eating madhouse.
+Yes, the Black Friday PC gaming deals are coming in thick and fast right now, but why spend ages browsing and comparing a bazillion different deals sites when you could pull up a chair in our RPS Treehouse and gobble up all of the best Black Friday PC gaming deals in one handy compendium?

-Thankfully, I’ve decided to do all the hard work for you and round up all the very best PC gaming deals into one jumbo article for your viewing pleasure.
-Below, you’ll find everything you could possibly want, including the best Black Friday graphics card deals, the best Black Friday monitor deals, SSDs, mice, keyboards, headsets… you name it, it’s here.
+That’s right, I’ve decided to do all the hard work for you this year while you tuck into your Thanksgiving dinner (happy holidays, our US friends), rounding up all the very best PC gaming deals into one gigantic list for your viewing pleasure.
+Below, you’ll find everything you could possibly want for this year’s crop of Black Friday deals, including the best Black Friday graphics card deals, the best Black Friday monitor deals, SSDs, mice, keyboards, headsets… you name it, it’s here.
 So get clicking, fellow deals hunters, because some of these Black Friday PC gaming deals won’t be around for long.

 I’ll be doing my best to keep this as updated as regularly as possible, but if you see a good deal that’s not listed below, a) please do tell me about it in the comments, and b) check that the deal you’re looking at is actually a good one.
 If you’re shopping on Amazon, for instance, then have a gander at CamelCamelCamel.
 This keeps track of Amazon product prices all year round, making it easy to spot if a Black Friday deal is really a must-have discount, or whether it’s actually the same price it’s been for the last three months.